2006 Thai coup d'état: 21 September

-RTA Troops and tanks began the process of reducing their presence at key government facilities.
-Four tanks remained at Government House early Thursday, down from 10 the previous day, and fewer armed soldiers are on guard.
-"As of now we have only two companies of troops – some 50 to 60 – deployed at Government House but total withdrawal is up to the army commander because there is not yet complete trust in the situation," Lieutenant Romklao Thuwatham.
+RTA Troops and tanks began reducing their presence at key government facilities.
+Four tanks remained at Government House in the early morning, down from 10 the previous day, and fewer armed soldiers were on guard.

-Thailand's coup leader ordered two more top aides, Newin Chidchob, the minister attached to the premier's office, and Yongyuth Tiyapairat, minister of natural resources and environment, to deposed Prime Minister Thaksin Shinawatra to report to the military, one day after detaining his senior deputy.
-"They must report themselves to the Council for Political Reform at Army Headquarters" at noon (05:00 GMT) Thursday, the order said, referring to the provisional body the coup leaders have set up.
+Sonthi ordered two more top aides of Thaksin, namely Newin Chidchob, the minister attached to the premier's office, and Yongyuth Tiyapairat, minister of natural resources and environment, to report to the military, one day after detaining his senior deputy.

 Ousted deputy prime minister Somkid Jatusripitak arrived at the Don Mueang International Airport returning from France.

-The chartered Thai Airways jet that took ousted prime minister Thaksin Shinawatra to New York and later to London returned to the Don Mueang Military Airport after being diverted from Bangkok's commercial airport.
+The chartered Thai Airways jet that took Thaksin to New York and later to London returned to the Don Mueang Military Airport after being diverted from Bangkok's commercial airport.
 On board the plane were some 20 members of the press corps and low-ranking officials who had travelled with him.
 Ten heavily armed commandos immediately surrounded the plane and conducted an inspection.
 All were released after their passports were stamped.

-Ousted Thai premier Thaksin Shinawatra called for new snap elections in his homeland and confirmed he is bowing out of politics, urging "national reconciliation" after the coup in Bangkok.
+Thaksin called for new snap elections in his homeland and confirmed he is bowing out of politics, urging "national reconciliation" after the coup in Bangkok.
 In a statement issued in London, Thaksin said he will devote himself to development and possibly charity work.